mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. BET and WIN text boxes work together.
 They start out empty.
 User chooses, by typing in _one_ of these two boxes, how much they either want to BET, or WIN.

     a.
-If the user enters a BET amount, the WIN box will update with the BET amount, minus 10%.
-The BET box will remain enabled and the WIN box will be disabled in this case.
+If the user enters a BET amount, a javascript onchanged event in the page will populate the WIN box with this BET amount, minus 10%, rounded to whole dollars that favors the house.
+Both BET and WIN boxes can remain enabled throughout.
+For example, user enters $25 in BET amount.
+10% of $25 is $2.50 which is the house surcharge, but rounded up to favor the house this becomes $3 surcharge not $2.50. $25 - $3 = a WIN amount of $22.

     b.
 If the user enters a WIN amount, the BET box will update with the WIN amount, plus 10%.
-The WIN box will remain enabled and the BET box will be disabled in this case.
+Both the WIN box and the BET box will remain enabled.
+For example, the user enters a WIN amount of $20.
+10% of $20 is $2, so the BET amount will update via javascript to $22.

-1. The COLLECT box always shows BET amount plus WIN amount.
+1. The COLLECT box always shows BET amount plus WIN amount, and updates off javascript events.

 1. All text to left of Bet/Win columns is either static to the template page or static as rendered from the database.
 User cannot change this static text.